GNOME/pygobject/docs/devguide/dev_environ.rst

     pyenv install 3.6.4

-.. _projects-pygobject-pygobjectendencies:
+.. _projects-pygobject-dependencies:

 ************************************
 Projects with PyGObject Dependencies
 ************************************

-If you are going to work on a project that has PyGObject as a pygobjectendency, then do the following additional steps:
+If you are going to work on a project that has PyGObject as a dependency, then do the following additional steps:

 .. code:: console